twilio/workshop/docs/static_apps.rst

 Twilio Call Legs
 ~~~~~~~~~~~~~~~~~

 Find this call in your `Call Logs <https://www.twilio.com/user/account/log/calls>`_.
 You should notice two call records listed.
-What's are the difference between the two call records?
+What's the difference between the two call records?

 - **Direction:** For applications like Call Forwarding, your call will include two call legs.
 The inbound call leg noted under *Incoming* is the call made into Twilio.
 The outbound call leg noted under *Outgoing Dial* is the call made from Twilio with the Dial verb out to another phone number.
 Call Forwarding applications include both an inbound leg and an outbound leg.
 - **Cost:** The cost of inbound and outbound calls are different.
 Inbound calls cost 1¢ per minute while outbound calls start at 2¢ per minute.
-The cost of outbound calls may also differ depending on the end destination of your outbound call. `Voice Pricing`_ Page
+The cost of outbound calls may also differ depending on the end destination of your outbound call.
+See the `Voice Pricing`_ Page for more pricing information.
 - **To:** While the "From" phone numbers are the same, the "To" phone number are different based on the phone number receiving your call.

 Introducing Attributes